genlin/CSS-content/manage admin roles.md

  * If you are logged in with a Microsoft Account, you can only add other Microsoft Accounts as Service Administrator or Co-Administrator.
 This is a security consideration to prevent non-organizational accounts from discovering if certain accounts (e.g. janedoe@contoso.com) are valid accounts.
  * If you are logged in with an organizational account, you can add other organizational accounts in your organization as Service Administrator or Co-Administrator.
 For example, abby@contoso.com can add bob@contoso.com as Service Administrator or Co-Administrator, but cannot add john@notcontoso.com.
 Users logged in with organizational accounts can continue to add Microsoft Account users as Service Administrator or Co-Administrator.

-## Change subscription service account
+## Change Service Administrator for a subscription
 To change the service  account for a subscription, you need the Account Administrator privilege.

 1. Log on into [Account Management Portal](https://account.windowsazure.com/subscriptions) by using the Account Administrator.